ElektraInitiative/libelektra/doc/tutorials/cmerge.md

-# How-To: kdb cmerge
+# How-To: Merging

 ## Introduction

+Elektra takes the semantic aspects of configuration files into account when merging them into one result file.
+Those configuration files are represented as key sets in Elektra.
+Key sets are collections of name-value pairs.

-The kdb tool allows users to access and perform functions on the Elektra key database from the command line.
+The `kdb` tool allows users to access and perform functions on the Elektra key database from the command line.
 We added a new command to this very useful tool, the `cmerge` command.
 This command allows a user to perform a three-way merge of key sets from the `kdb` tool.

-The command to use this tool is:
+The syntax to use this tool is:

 `kdb cmerge [OPTIONS] our their base result`